portnov/yaml-rpc/README.md

 Ilya V. Portnov <portnov84@rambler.ru>

-The yaml-rpc package contains a small library to organize remote procedure call (RPC) over TCP/IP network, using YAML as data serialization format.
+The yaml-rpc package contains a small library to organize remote procedure call (RPC) over TCP/IP network, using JSON as data serialization format.

 RPC server should supply a set of "RPC methods", which are simply functions ::
 a -> b -> ... -> IO c.
 Arguments must be of class ToJSON (defined in aeson package);